DoctorXX23/autopilot_manager/README.md

 ## Dependencies

-_Note: The host system is considered to run Ubuntu 20.04 Focal.
-Other OS's might be supported, but the provided instructions only cover this OS._
+_Note: These instructions assume the host system is running Ubuntu 20.04.
+Other OSs may be supported, but are not covered here._

 1. ROS 2 Foxy
 2. MAVSDK (C++ libs)
-3.  `mavlink-router`
+3. MAVLink Router
-4. Micro XRCE-DDS Agent
-5. Auterion's `configuration-manager`
+4. Auterion's Configuration Manager
-6. DBUS and Glib
+5. DBUS and Glib
-7. MAVSDK-Python (optional, to run the available examples)
+6. MAVSDK-Python (optional, to run the available examples)

 ### ROS packages and workspace library dependencies